raphamorim/rio/docs/docs/features/kitty-keyboard-protocol.md

 ### How it works?

+> Note: All the information of this page was retired from: [sw.kovidgoyal.net/kitty/keyboard-protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/)

 There are various problems with the current state of keyboard handling in terminals.
 They include:

 - No way to use modifiers other than ctrl and alt